zyygis/OpenVPN_speed_test/README.md

 **Authentication mode available is only static key.**

 ### 5. Command line arguments
-- -t, --testcycles | Number for how many iperf test to run.
+- -t, --testcycles | Number for how many iperf3 test to run.
 (Default is 5)
 - -f, --filename | Test report file name.
 (Default is OpenVPN_report)

 Test report is saved in ~/OpenVPN_test/Test_report